By Cassie Bailey | Published on September 29, 2025

 Nassau Bahamas Fort Charlotte Cannon

-I heard stories about Edward "Blackbeard" Teach, someone I would hear a lot about during my pirate trips.
-He was famous for intimidating his enemies with smoke that would billow from his long beard and hair.
+I also heard stories about Edward "Blackbeard" Teach — one of history’s most famous Caribbean pirates.
+He was known for intimidating his enemies with smoke that would billow from his long beard and hair.
 (He accomplished the theatrical effect by nestling slow-burning fuses in his hair).
 He also strapped pistols around his body to surprise his enemies in battle.
-Many pirates made it to Nassau besides Blackbeard, including Calico Jack, Mary Read, Charles Vane, Anne Bonny and others.
-I was thrilled to have stood on the shore where the pirates might have landed.

 In A Pirate's Shoes